bessfernandez/reduxstorybook/README.md

 # Sample app with Redux / TS / Storybook
 Fun Fun Fun sample app with Redux / TS / Storybook.
 May be converted into a boilerplate of sorts..
 Mostly just an experiment of stacks I want to play with.

 This is currently demonstrating an integration with a third party tool - Learnosity.
+For now without the third party integration, the only page demonstrating any code is the root which will show a Storybook component.
 Will likely move away from this as sample app is more of a thing..

 ## Tech Stack